GitXpresso/Browsers-NoVNC/README.md

 - [ ] edit [docker baseimage kasmvnc](https://github.com/linuxserver/docker-baseimage-kasmvnc) for the other browsers as a other option
 - [ ] merge [LinuxApps-NoVNC](https://github.com/gitxpresso/LinuxApps-NoVNC) with this projectc
+- [ ]use winehq to install browsers that dont work
+- [ ]use winehq to have opera gx in a browser
 # Chrome NoVNC

 <br/>